Polynomial Voting Rules

-\quad The proof of Proposition \ref{prop:1} is given in \S\ref{sc42}.
-Note that the fluid limit in the proposition is different from the fluid limit in the literature of stochastic networks, where it usually takes the form of a FSLLN (functional strong law of large numbers) concerning a renewal process and the associated counting process.
+\quad Note that the fluid limit in the proposition is different from the fluid limit in the literature of stochastic networks, where it usually takes the form of a FSLLN (functional strong law of large numbers) concerning a renewal process and the associated counting process.
 In that setting, the convergence (to a deterministic function of time) is stronger -- the almost sure convergence, and uniformly on $[0,T]$.
 Refer to \cite[\S6.1]{CY01}.
-Here, the process $(N_t, \, t \ge 0)$ is non-renewal, thus the FSLLN limit does not apply; yet there is still the {\it weak} convergence, and the limit is still a deterministic function of time ($X_u$), explicitly characterized above.
+Here, the process $(N_t, \, t \ge 0)$ is non-renewal, thus the FSLLN limit does not apply; yet there is still the {\it weak} convergence, and the limit is still a deterministic function of time $(X_u, \, u \ge 0)$, explicitly characterized above.
 Another notable point is, in the FSLLN setting, both time and space are scaled by the same scaling factor $n$ whereas in \eqref{eq:fluid} the time scaling remains the same, and the space scaling is by $n^{\frac{1}{1+\al}}$.
-But this is only because $(N_t, \, t \ge 0)$ grows in the order of $t^{\frac{1}{1+\al}}$ (Theorem \ref{thm:1}(i)), whereas a renewal (counting) process grows linearly in $t$.
+But this is only because $(N_t, \, t \ge 0)$ grows in the order of $t^{\frac{1}{1+\al}}$ (Proposition \ref{prop:Nt} (ii)), whereas a renewal (counting) process grows linearly in $t$.